rangle/ngcourse/handout/17-integration-testing.md

 Also note that protractor doesn't use our classic mocha/chai/sinon combo.

-Instead, it uses the older framework, Jasmine, which provides similar but slightly different syntax (see [here](http://jasmine.github.io/2.0/introduction.html))
+Instead, it uses another framework, Jasmine, which provides similar but slightly different syntax (see [here](http://jasmine.github.io/2.0/introduction.html))